Michal-Ploszczyca/Deal_Detective/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the directory containing the script.
-3. Run the script using:
+3. Run the script using: python main.py